aucad/aml-networks/.github/CONTRIBUTING.md

 - :warning: **Submodule** This repository has a submodule.
 Clone it, including the submodule [(instructions)](https://stackoverflow.com/a/4438292).

-This implementation is not compatible with Apple chip hosts due to a dependency (issue with TensorFlow).
+This implementation is not compatible with Apple M1 machines due to underlying dependency (tensorflow-macos); and although it does not prevent most experiments, some issues may arise sporadically.
-Use a machine with x86 architecture.
+A machine with AMD64/x86 architecture is recommended.

 **Step 1: Build robust XGBoost**